-Directions: Watch the Student Reporting Labs video and read the following “Reporter’s Notebook” by Xavier Dominguez, a junior at Las Cruces High School in New Mexico.
+1) Now watch the Student Reporting Labs video below and read the following “Reporter’s Notebook” by Xavier Dominguez, a junior at Las Cruces High School in New Mexico.
 Xavier traveled to Washington D.C. to work with PBS NewsHour Student Reporting Labs last summer on a story about the bill.
 We reached out to Xavier to reflect on the piece he produced with other student reporters before Wednesday’s vote by the D.C.
 Council.
-Once you are done watching the video and reading Xavier’s reporter’s notebook, ask students:

 I didn’t have a lot of interest in political issues or politics in general when my group was first assigned to cover Vote16DC – a national campaign aimed to extend voting rights to 16 and 17 year-olds in local elections.
 However, getting the opportunity to look more in depth into how people my age were wanting to make a difference, made me think twice about how politics could affect my future.
 While reporting on this story, I gained a better understanding of how much power people my age can have.
 It does not require an adult to make change but anyone can, no matter what circumstances.